top of page

 Federal Solar Tax Credit

-Solar Property Tax Exemptions Boost Solar Savings
+Solar Property Tax Exemptions Boost Solar Energy Savings

 Solar property tax exemptions exclude the added value of solar energy systems from the property tax assessment.
 Homeowners or businesses installing solar panels may be eligible for this exemption, which is designed to encourage the adoption of renewable energy.